MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 For more information, see [Microsoft Defender for Identity role groups](role-groups.md).

-## Microsoft 365 Defender portal requirements
+## Defender for Identity firewall requirements

-AzureAdvancedThreatProtection to Virtual network service tags or download the service tags file
+Use the **AzureAdvancedThreatProtection** Azure service tag to enable access to Defender for Identity.
+For more information about service tags, see [Virtual network service tags](/azure/virtual-network/service-tags-overview) or [download the service tags](https://www.microsoft.com/download/details.aspx?id=56519) file.

 <!--what does this mean?-->
 ## Required network adapters